sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 This next issue in science goes back to the inability to successfully grasp how to tell a story.
 For papers that clearly have a lack of narrative understanding, they may simply repeat fact after fact with no overall sense of context.
 On the opposite end of the spectrum, there could be multiple issues occurring, or several key turning points in the paper that the main message is lost in complexity.
 There is an optimum amount of narrative complexion balanced simultanously with simplicity that must be determined by the data scientist; enough complextion to be engaging, not confusing, and simplistic enough for the desired audience, not boring.

 I believe these issues are prevalent in science, and also other domains as well, because higher education focuses on learning the required content to a fault.
-Very few institutions teach how effective scientific communication.
-Hopefully this post drives home several key points to help allay these concerns.
+It is rare for institutions to explicitly teach scientific communication, so there is a large deficient of liberal arts communicative knowledge.
+It is my hope that the following content drives home several key points to allay these concerns.

 ## The Foundation of Narrative Structure